Try our free 14-day challenge to heal your autoimmunity naturally

 A member of the Ranunculaceae family, goldenseal (Hydrastis canadensis) is a perennial herb that is native to the eastern half of the United States.
 While goldenseal is sometimes consumed as a tea or a supplement, it is also used topically for the treatment of rashes and other skin problems.
 Some of the most common microbial infections treated with this herb include eye inflammation, respiratory tract infections, and sore gums.
 (Source)

 Cloves are the aromatic dried flower buds of the clove tree (Syzygium aromaticum), an evergreen in the myrtle family that is native to the Maluku Islands in Indonesia.
 Traditionally used in Chinese and Ayurvedic medicine, clove oil is perhaps best known as a remedy for oral conditions, including providing relief for toothache and fighting infections such as periodontal disease.
-(Source)
+Clove essential oils and extracts also work well to prevent food spoilage and increase the shelf life of foods.
+(Source, Source)

 Oregano